patriknordlen/django-DefectDojo/docs/features.rst

 -------

-DefectDojo provides a number of metrics visualization in order to help with reporting, awareness and to be able to quickly communicate a products/product type's security stance.
+DefectDojo provides a number of metrics visualization in order to help with reporting, awareness and to be able to quickly communicate a products/customer's security stance.

 The following metric views are provided:

-Product Type Metrics
+Customer Metrics
     This view provides graphs displaying Open Bug Count by Month, Accepted Bug Count by Month, Open Bug Count by Week, Accepted Bug Count by Week as well as tabular data on Top 10 Products by bug severity, Detail Breakdown of all reported findings, Opened Findings, Accepted Findings, Closed Findings, Trending Open Bug Count, Trending Accepted Bug Count, and Age of Issues.

     .. image:: /_static/met_1.png
-        :alt: Product Type Metrics
+        :alt: Customer Metrics

-Product Type Counts
+Customer Counts
     This view provides tabular data of Total Current Security Bug Count, Total Security Bugs Opened In Period, Total Security Bugs Closed In Period, Trending Total Bug Count By Month, Top 10 By Bug Severity, and Open Findings.
 This view works great for communication with stakeholders as it is a snapshot in time of the product.

     .. image:: /_static/met_2.png
-        :alt: Product Type Counts
+        :alt: Customer Counts

 Simple Metrics
-    Provides tabular data for all Product Types.
+    Provides tabular data for all Customers.
 The data displayed in this view is the total number of S0, S1, S2, S3, S4, Opened This Month, and Closed This Month.

     .. image:: /_static/met_3.png